 So that’s what happened.
 We found a short-scale Telstar bass with LaBella flatwound strings that buzzed a lot because the bass was messed up.
 I loved it, though!
 I fell in love with it immediately.
 I was playing by ear, listening to the radio, all the Motown stuff, rock & roll, blues, the British invasion… you know, everything that was happening in the ’60s.

-FBPO: Were your parents musical also when you were growing up?
+FBPO: Were your parents musical?

 JP: They had nice ears and sang around the house, but they didn’t play anything.